dave-redfern/somnambulist-api-client/README.md

 use Somnambulist\ApiClient\Mapper\ObjectMapper;

 $mapper = new ObjectMapper();
-$mapper->addHydrator(User::class, $hydrator);
+$mapper->addHydrator($hydrator);
 ```

-The ObjectMapper supports iterates in the constructor to batch assign tagged hydrators.
+The ObjectMapper supports iterators in the constructor to batch assign tagged hydrators.
 For example: if using the Symfony Container, then you can tag your hydrators and assign
 the tagged services as the dependency on the service definition.